Hershey’s Chocolate Syrup Cake Recipe

 - Pour the chocolate batter over the top of the first layer in the cake pan.

-Prepare the glaze by sifting powdered sugar and cocoa together.
-Stir in butter and milk.
+Prepare the glaze by sifting powdered sugar and cocoa together so our glaze is smooth and lump-free.
+Stir in the room-temperature butter and milk.
 Set the bowl over a pan of hot water.
 Stir until the glaze is smooth, adding more milk to thin the glaze if necessary.

 Drizzle the glaze over the cake with a large spoon.
 Dust with additional powdered sugar if desired.

 I used a delicious chocolate glaze on this cake and just drizzled it on.
-You could simply just dust it with a little powdered sugar as well.
+You could simply just dust it with a little powdered sugar or leave it plain.
+Don’t forget the scoop of vanilla ice cream.
+It’s a must in our family.

 Tips for the perfect Hershey Syrup Cake

 - Properly prepare the pan before filling.
-Bundt pans aren’t hard to cook in, but if the pan isn’t properly prepared, your cake will stick to the sides and tear getting out.
+Bundt pans are easy to use.
+However, if the pan isn’t prepared well, your cake may stick.
+This can cause it to tear when you take it out.
 I show you my favorite way to prepare the pan below.

-- I usually set my bundt pan on a baking sheet which makes inserting and removing the bundt pan from the oven so much easier.
+- I usually set my bundt pan on a baking sheet before putting it into the oven.
+This makes inserting and removing the bundt pan from the oven so much easier.

-- Turn the cake in the oven halfway through.
+- Turn the cake in the oven halfway through baking.
 Even the best ovens can bake unevenly from front to back.

 FAQ’s